roman-milk/roman-milk.github.io/confidence.md

   Light lines was an understatement.
 It was just after eleven.
 Many people were just starting their nights.
 Most cabs were dropping off, so it was easy to grab one.

   I opened the door for Allison but stopped Tina before she could get in.
 I moved in and kissed her deeply.
 She melted into my arms.
 Sliding into the cab, I pulled her in after me so that I could be between the girls.
 Giving the cabbie my address, I placed a hand on each girl's thigh.
 Both placed their hands over mine.
-Report_Story #2